replicatedhq/help-center/content/guides/ship/deploy-gitlab.md

 ---
 date: "2018-05-01T19:00:00Z"
-title: "Deploy an Application With Ship"
+title: "Deploying GitLab With Ship"
 description: "A guide to creating and shipping a Kubernetes app with Ship"
 weight: "30010"
 categories: [ "Ship Guide" ]